lib/function.ex

 field :function, :any, virtual: true

-field :async, :boolean, default: true
+field :async, :boolean, default: false

 # parameters_schema is a map used to express a JSONSchema structure of inputs and what's required